Bottom Fishing

-The primary food that these fish will be looking for are marine worms, shellfish crustaceans and other smaller fish.
+The primary food that these fish will be looking for are marine worms, shellfish, crustaceans and other smaller fish.

 Fishing with live bait is seen by some people as being unnecessarily cruel, but there's no doubt that it's a very effective way of catching predatory fish.
 The concern is that the live baitfish suffers twice - once as a result of being impaled on a hook, and again in being unable to attempt escape when a predator is around.
 The debate continues, but the decision is yours to make.

-Cod is a bottom feeding fish much sought after by UK anglers.
+The Atlantic Cod is a bottom feeding fish much sought after by UK anglers.
 Lugworm and crabs feature strongly in its diet - and so do small fish.
 Pout whiting (or pouting) frequent the same type of ground as cod, and hence this is one of the small fish that often finds itself on the wrong side of the food chain - from the pouting's viewpoint anyway.
-Consequently, if you catch a small pouting and aren't adverse to livebaiting you should try it as livebait for cod, using the pennel rig to attach it.
+Consequently, if you catch a small pouting and aren't averse to livebaiting you should try it as livebait for cod, using the pennel rig to attach it.

-But there is another way ...
+But there is another way...

 Using their normal cod terminal rig, some anglers attach to the hook another smaller hook on a very short trace - not more than an inch (25mm) or so.
 They bait this with a small piece of bait - fish strip or worm - leaving the main hook bare.